 Books give readers and families the freedom of choice.
 Reading opens doors to new ideas and experiences.
 Each reader should be trusted to make their own decisions about what to read.
 Librarians and educators are trained to make all kinds of knowledge and ideas available so that people have the freedom to choose what to read.
 These professionals respect the rights of parents to decide which book their children are exposed to, and work closely with parents to help them decide the best books for their children.

-The Prince George's County Memorial Library System was recently awarded $2.2 million in the FY23 federal budget to obtain and launch "Rover: Library 2Go," a new mobile library unit that will deliver library services, internet, borrowable technology, and career services to neighborhoods that do not have easy access to a neighborhood branch library.
-This opportunity was made possible by Representative Anthony Brown (MD-4) and Senator Chris Van Hollen through their FY23 community project program.
+The Prince George's County Memorial Library System was recently awarded $2.2 million in the FY24 federal budget to obtain and launch "Rover: Library 2Go," a new mobile library unit that will provide internet access, multilingual library services, immigrant and refugee support, and job search and career assistance throughout Prince George’s County, with a focus on areas that do not have current access (via public transportation and walking) to a permanent neighborhood branch library.
+This opportunity was made possible by Representative Anthony Brown (MD-4) and Senator Chris Van Hollen through their FY24 community project program.
 Additional support from community members like you demonstrated the need for this important resource.

 Library customers are encouraged to contact their federal representatives to thank them for supporting federal budget increases for libraries.
 Please contact your legislators today using the American Library Association’s engagement website or calling their offices (see phone numbers for the House and Senate).
 Prince George’s County’s federal representatives in the 118th Congress are:

-The 2023 Session of the General Assembly of Maryland takes place from January 11-April 10, 2023.
+The 2024 Session of the General Assembly of Maryland takes place from January 10-April 8, 2024.
 The statewide public library community engages with state lawmakers year-round to promote awareness of the work of local public libraries.
-Maryland Library Legislative Day (February 15) is an annual event that brings library leaders and advocates together with lawmakers in Annapolis to discuss important legislative issues.
-In 2023, public libraries are advocating for extending state per capital funding for public libraries, expanding early literacy programs across the state, increasing per capita funding for the Maryland State Library Resource Center, establishing the Aging Infrastructure Capital Improvement Program, and more.
+Maryland Library Legislative Day (February 13) is an annual event that brings library leaders and advocates together with lawmakers in Annapolis to discuss important legislative issues.
+In 2024, public libraries are advocating for increasing per capita funding for the Maryland State Library Resource Center, supporting the Freedom to Read Act to codify professional statewide standards for libraries, and more.

 Maryland Advocacy Resources